hpc-cloud-toolkit/ostack-hpc/dib/hpc/elements/hpc-env-base/README.rst

     for OpenHPC it is OHPC, which installs package lmod-ohpc for Orchestrator it is orch, which installs package lmod-orch

+DIB_HPC_IMAGE_TYPE
+  :Required: no
+  :Default: compute
+  :Description: Tells diskimage builder type of image to be build, HPC sms node image or
+    compute node image.
+Element installs different binaries for sms node and compute node.
+    Valid values are
+    compute: Builds image for HPC compute node
+    sms: Builds image for HPC sms node.

+DIB_NTP_SERVER
+  :Required: no
+  :Default:
+  :Description: ntp server to be configured on image. default is none.

 .. note::
     This element only tested on CentOS7